borkh/mcbm-ring-reco/README.md

    Optionally, the `--append` flag can be set to append the data to existing files or to remove existing files before creating new ones.
 The default is to remove existing files.
-By default, the data is also visualized after creation.
+By default, the data is also visualized after creation an.
 Set the `--silent` flag to disable this.
+Nonetheless, the images will still be saved in `plots`.

 2. Now, the model can be trained by running:
    ```